steelwheels/Coconut/CoconutData/Document/AppleEvent/applescript_to_eventdescriptor.md

-# Translation resuls from AppleScript to AppleEventDescriptor
+# Contents of AppleEventDescriptor given by source AppleScript

 ## About this page
-This document describes about the setting of [NSAppleEventDescriptor](https://developer.apple.com/documentation/foundation/nsappleeventdescriptor) refrecting the souce code written by AppleScript.
+This document describes about the contents of [NSAppleEventDescriptor](https://developer.apple.com/documentation/foundation/nsappleeventdescriptor) with is given as execution result of source AppleScript.

 ## Copyright
 This document is distributed under [GNU Free Documentation License](https://www.gnu.org/licenses/fdl-1.3.en.html).